hanelske/NRT/_pages/telescope.md

 * Flexible observing options
 * Fairer distribution of observing time to users.

-The core LT team have developed expertise in the field of autonomous and robotic telescope control systems and are setting their sights on a larger, more challenging project.
-The NRT
+The LT team have developed expertise in the field of autonomous and robotic telescope control (RCS) systems and are setting their sights on a larger, more challenging project.
+The NRT control system will develop from the existing LT RCS, incorporating new software technologies and advancements.

 ## Optical design
 ![image-center](NRT_side_view.png){: .align-center}